lacoco-lab/lacoco-lab.github.io/courses/ling-interp-langmod/README.md

 <!-----REGISTRATION----->

 **Registration:**
- If you want to take part, please send an email to kmccurdy ( at sign ) lst.uni-saaland.de, deadline **Friday April 11** (i.e. after the kickoff meeting on April 10 - feel free to come and ask questions there).
+ If you want to take part, please send an email to kmccurdy ( at sign ) lst.uni-saaland.de, deadline **Friday April ~~11~~ 18** (i.e. after the kickoff meeting on April 10 - feel free to come and ask questions there).
+N.B. registration deadline extended by one week to accommodate lack of CMS page!

 In your email, please:

   - Give your name, semester, study program
   - Tell me why you want to take part in this course